psy-phy-org/BERT-LDC/README.md

-# Livedoor News Corpus classification example
+# An example of the classification of Livedoor News Corpus